BA (2002) Macalester College

 2267 Alice Pratt Brown Hall

-Grant Loehnig is on the music staff of Wolf Trap Opera Company, where he currently serves as the Wolf Trap Opera Studio Manager and Chorus Master.
-He has also worked as an assistant conductor/coach with Houston Grand Opera, Seattle Opera, Houston Symphony, American Opera Projects, Berkshire Opera, Centro Studi Lirica, and San Francisco Opera’s Merola Program.
+Mr. Loehnig has also worked as an assistant conductor/coach with Houston Grand Opera, Utah Opera, Seattle Opera, Houston Symphony, American Opera Projects, Berkshire Opera, Centro Studi Lirica, and San Francisco Opera’s Merola Program.

 His collaborative engagements include performances with St. Paul’s Schubert Club and at Carnegie Hall’s Weill and Zankel Halls.
-As a recital pianist he has collaborated with Marcus DeLoach, Albina Shagimuratova, Maria Markina, and Susanne Mentzer.
+As a recital pianist he collaborates regularly with Susanne Mentzer, Marcus DeLoach, Albina Shagimuratova, and Maria Markina.